 Loans are amounts of money a person borrows from a lender, usually a bank.
 As a borrower, you have to pay the lender interest on the money for a fixed period of time.
 You can choose to pay off the debt earlier but that might cost penalties.

 These are loans that are secured by collateral or various assets.
-This means that the lender can impose a lien on the collateral in the event of missed payments or default.
+This means that the lender can impose a lien on the collateral in the event of missed payments or defaults.
 Usually, the item you purchase is used as collateral – your home or car or anything else.

 These loans offer borrowers the best possible conditions on the market – lower interest rate and higher borrowing limits.
 In addition, the term of the loan can be much longer than what unsecured loans offer.

 If you need a serious amount of money, only secured loans can deliver it.
 No bank will give a huge sum of money without assurance.

 A serious drawback is a fact that should you fail to repay your loan, the lender will take the collateral.
 This is awful when we are talking about your home.
 So be careful and make sure that you make payments on time.

 Examples of Secured Loans

 - Mortgage: It’s a loan that banks or building companies give an individual to buy a property.
 The collateral here is the real estate.
 There are many types of loans and the customer can choose between fixed-rate, ARMs mortgage or even a combination of them.

 - Auto and car loans are a type of funding given to people when purchasing a car (both new or used).
 The collateral, in this case, is the car.

 - Borrowers who want to purchase a recreational vehicle usually take out a recreational vehicle loan.

 - Others would like to have a boat and can apply for a boat or RV loan.

 - Home Equity Line of Credit (HELOC) is often referred to as a second mortgage.
 The borrower’s property is once again, just like in the case of a mortgage, collateral.